kmayerb/knead-docker/README.md

 ### Running Nextflow

-Start with a nextflow workflow.
-It lives in it's own github repo in this case kmayerb/docker-knead/
+Start with a nextflow workflow mainted in a github repo (in this case kmayerb/docker-knead/)

 The file main.nf is the default workflow that is run in the process described below.
+The file main-test.nf is a toy version for trying things on travis-CI.

 ### Create a batchfile.csv

-Next you have a batchfile CSV specifying inputs to the workflow.
+Next create a batchfile CSV specifying inputs to the workflow.

 ```
 name,fastq1,fastq2
 C73PMACXX_7_AGGCAGAA_CTAAGCCT,s3://fh-pi-lastname-f/../C73PMACXX_7_AGGCAGAA_CTAAGCCT.R1.fq.fastq.gz, s3://fh-pi-lastname-f/../C73PMACXX_7_AGGCAGAA_CTAAGCCT.R2.fq.fastq.gz
 ```

 Next you create a run script (run.sh).
 This defines some variables and makes the call to nextflow.
+This will be run from within the rhinos cluster and can be saved in a project folder associated with the project.

 ### Create a run.sh
 ```bash